• Skip to primary navigation

 Mix chili oil and the day-old rice together in a mixing bowl; set aside.

-Add oil to a heated wok and saute bell peppers, sweetcorn kernels, and mushrooms for 2 minutes on high heat:
+Add oil to a heated wok and saute bell peppers, sweetcorn kernels, and mushrooms for 2 minutes on medium high heat:

 a mixture of chili oil and the day-old rice in a mixing bowl and sautéed bell peppers, sweetcorn kernels, and mushrooms on wok